-Right-clicking on a Benchmark Factory graph displays a drop-down that allows you to customize graph settings.
+To modify a graph view, right-click a Benchmark Factory graph to display a drop-down list that allows you to customize graph settings.
 Whether you are viewing a real-time graph or one in Benchmark Factory Run Reports, Benchmark Factory uses the same graphing tool.
 In most cases you will find that the graphs are presented in the most meaningful form (Line Graphs or Bar Graphs based on the data being presented.)

-Select Runs Displays Benchmark Factory Run Reports
+Displays Benchmark Factory Run Reports

-Toolbar Shows in a data form or graph form Displays the Graph Legend
+Shows in a data form or graph form

+Displays the Graph Legend

 Displays the graph toolbar

-Copy Graph to Clipboard Prints the graph
+Prints the graph

-Set as Default Copies Data to Clipboard Copies Graph to Clipboard
+Copies Data to Clipboard Copies Graph to Clipboard

 Loads a saved graph configuration

 Saves a graph configuration

 Sets the current configuration as default

 Clears the current chart configuration